MarkusEggerInc/CODEFrameworkCore/Readme.md

 ### Implement Web Project to host the Service

 * Create an empty .NET Core Web site
-* Add Nuget package for `CODE.Framework.Service.Server.AspNetCore`
+* Add Nuget package for `CODE.Framework.Services.Server.AspNetCore`
 * Add a reference to the Implementation project from above
 * Configure the Startup configuration for the Service hosting
 * Add `applicationhost.json` for configuration